 - you want to know the long-term effects of stress.

-In the long term, though, the pressure that stress puts on your body is bad for both your physical health and emotional wellbeing.
+Stress puts a lot of pressure on the body.
+This can be manageable in the short-term, but if it's constant, it can be bad for both your physical health and emotional wellbeing.
 Eventually, too much stress on your body over a long period of time can cause you to burn out.
 Burnout is a state of complete mental, physical and emotional exhaustion.

 Long-term stress is exhausting, and can prevent you from taking part in activities that you normally find meaningful.
 This is emotional burnout.
 Some of the signs of burnout include:

 - feeling exhausted and unable to perform basic tasks